Sanjayr181/Sanjayr181/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on learning new skills.
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I’m currently learning AI
 - 💬 Ask me about python,HTML,CSS
 - 😄 Pronouns: he/him
 -->